WHAT IS APPLE DIGITAL MASTER?

-All the music in this session is badged and marketed as Apple Digital Masters.
+All the music in this section is badged and marketed as Apple Digital Masters.
 The final goal of this initiative is to give to artists, bands, producers and record labels the opportunity to deliver their music in the highest possible quality through iTunes and Apple Music.
-In order to do so, your master must be done by an approved Apple Digital Master Provider...let's see more in-depth how it works from the technical point of view.
+In order to do so, your master must be done by an approved Apple Digital Master Provider such as Master Your Track ...let's see more in-depth how it works from the technical point of view.

 Apple Digital Master

 For an average listener, the audio quality might not seem a big deal.
-However, for an artist, a producer, a recording, mixing, editing or mastering engineer have their work playback at the highest quality possible is essential as it is the result of their work and their fatigue.
-Not to mention that behind any single/EP/album there is also a quite consistent investment of money and energies.
+However, for an artist, a producer, a recording, mixing, editing or mastering engineer having their work playback at the highest quality possible is essential as it is the result of their work and their fatigue.
+Not to mention that behind any single/EP/album there is also a quite consistent investment of money and energy.

-The Apple Digital Master, in the past, called Mastered for iTunes, is an excellent opportunity of any artist to have their music digitally distributed at the highest possible resolution that Apple can offer.
-It also gives the opportunity of having the music badged and marketed as quality checked music.
+The Apple Digital Master, in the past, called Mastered for iTunes, is an excellent opportunity for any artist to have their music digitally distributed at the highest possible resolution that Apple can offer.
+It also gives the opportunity of having the music badged and marketed as quality-checked music.

 Digital Audio - Basic Understanding